 The structure that El Ajedrecista established within drug trafficking organizations of the late twentieth century has disappeared, and with it, the cartels' ability to control all the links of the drug trafficking chain.
 Hierarchical organizations, vertically integrated and with a clearly defined command structure, have become discrete, globalized networks, made up of different cells and ready to cooperate rather than enter a dispute.

-Gilberto Rodríguez Orejuela understood that, rather than starting a war with the Colombian State, at that time focused on persecuting Pablo Escobar and endorsing his extradition, he should infiltrate the State.
+Gilberto Rodríguez Orejuela understood that, rather than starting a war with the Colombian state, at that time focused on persecuting Pablo Escobar and endorsing his extradition, he should instead infiltrate the ttate.
 This is how the leader of the Cali Cartel sought to guarantee non-action by the authorities against him through the acceptance of the ruling class and access to branches of power.
-“We have to have a president on our side,” El Ajedrecista said, as explaining his strategy to continue his drug trafficking operations.
+“We have to have a president on our side,” El Ajedrecista said when explaining his strategy to continue his drug trafficking operations.

 Unlike the narcos of the time, Gilberto Rodríguez Orejuela tried to go unnoticed with his investments.
 The leader of the Cali Cartel penetrated the legal economy in various sectors through front companies and international banking.
-Instead of acquiring ostentatious goods, Gilberto’s financial decisions allowed El Ajedrecista to enjoy his reputation as an entrepreneur, rather than as a narco-trafficker, which favored the ease he had to move in Colombian territory.
+Instead of acquiring ostentatious goods, Gilberto’s financial decisions allowed El Ajedrecista to enjoy his reputation as an entrepreneur, rather than as a narco-trafficker, and enabled him to move more easily around Colombian territory.

 This modus operandi is similar to that of the invisible drug traffickers, which became common after the fall of the Cali Cartel.
 This new generation of criminals has understood that luxuries and eccentricities can become counterproductive, drawing the attention of the media and the authorities.
-For this reason, they choose to be businessmen and entrepreneurs.
+For this reason, they choose to portray themselves as businessmen and entrepreneurs.

-Such is the case of Guillermo León Acevedo Giraldo, alias “Memo Fantasma,” an elusive drug trafficker and former paramilitary commander who now describes himself as a businessman and real estate investor in Colombian elite circles.
-His low profile and entrepreneurial image allowed him to stay off the authorities’ radar for more than two decades and even rub elbows with an exclusive economic and political sector in the country.
+Such is the case of Guillermo León Acevedo Giraldo, alias “Memo Fantasma,” an elusive drug trafficker and former paramilitary commander who now describes himself as a businessman and real estate investor.
+His low profile and entrepreneurial image allowed him to stay off the authorities’ radar for more than two decades and even rub elbows with the elites of Colombia's exclusive economic and political sectors.